tjcrone/talks/pangeo_showcase_2023_02_15/slides.md

  - Book
  - Content and Flow
-   - Zero to Xarray
+   - Zero to Xarray with Pangeo
  - Pedagogical Mechanics
- - Platform - Pangeo Yes!
+ - Platform - Pangeo ... yes!
    - The Great Conda Debacle of 2022
  - Data: Too Real or Not Too Real?
  - Assignments, Grading, and Rubrics